vhaudiquet/ubuntu-project-docs/docs/staging/release-team/mirrors.md

 * Normal mirrors (reachable via their own hostname)

-If you wish to create a new mirror, please read this page and its sub-pages.
+If you want to create a new mirror, please read this page and its sub-pages.
-If you want to apply for being a country mirror, please read {ref}`these requirements <country-mirror>`.
+To apply for being a country mirror, read
+{ref}`these requirements <country-mirror>`.

 ## Registration